JonathanWilbur/mueller-report/volume1.md

 Later communications indicate that Clovis determined that he (Clovis) could not travel.
-On August 15, 2016, Papadopoulos emailed Clovis that he had received requests from multiple foreign governments, "even Russia\[\], " for "closed door workshops/consultations abroad," and asked whether there was still interest for Clovis, Phares, and Papadopoulos "to go on that trip."
+On August 15, 2016, Papadopoulos emailed Clovis that he had received requests from multiple foreign governments, "even Russia\[\]," for "closed door workshops/consultations abroad," and asked whether there was still interest for Clovis, Phares, and Papadopoulos "to go on that trip."
 490 Clovis copied Phares on his response, which said that he could not "travel before the election" but that he "would encourage \[Papadopoulos\] and Walid to make the trips, if it is feasible."
 491